Kifoxive/mathcheckers/README.md

 ### logic game about binary code and checkers

-- my first React project
+- my first React projectgi
 - inspiration: https://youtu.be/hg2UkZHq_BE
 - rules: not that hard, but difficult to explain